Mindkerchief/Essai-Detect/README.md

 5. Open the web app in the browser using `http://127.0.0.1:5000`.

 ## License
-This project is licensed under the <licence-name> License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
 - **[LLM - Detect AI Generated Text Dataset][kaggle-dataset]**: For LLM-generated and Human-written dataset.